marcharaoui/Kata/README.md

 ## Introduction

-This work is done on Python and the goal is to take a list of int numbers and translates them in french to a list of strings.
+This work is done on Python and the goal is to take a list of int numbers and to translate them in french using a list of strings.

 ## How to use
 This is a Python package that has the following scripts: